 The self-study report has involved all areas of the College in a process of self-examination.
 It reflects the work of the Steering Committee and and many community members.
 The report responds to very specific NEASC standards linked to re-accreditation and appraises Sterling’s operations within the context of these standards.
 Sterling’s self-study also provides information for an external peer evaluation team.

 One of the major goals of the self-study is to reflect upon ourselves in relation to the standards set forth by our peers and to engage in a process of continuous evaluation and improvement.
-The public is invited to submit comments regarding the study to Christian Feuerstein, Director of Communications, at email@example.com.
+The public is invited to submit comments regarding the study to Katie Lavin, Assistant to the President, at email@example.com.
 Public comments must be received by April 8, 2016.